When anguish takes over and nothing feels steady anymore, peace doesn’t come from figuring it out, it comes from finding ground.

 You don’t have to explain anything.

-You don’t have to “fix” yourself.
+You don’t have to fix yourself.

 You simply meet yourself as you are.

-And from that place, women often discover:
+And from that place, many women begin to notice:

-the peace they’ve been craving but haven’t been able to reach
+the peace they’ve been craving but haven’t been able to reach through effort or insight

 Creative presence doesn’t force change.